TomMinor/ClothSimulation-FabricEngine/README.md

 Only tested in Fabric Engine 2.1.0.

 ### Future Improvements
-* Make the constraint solving use a parallel method
+* Use a parallel method for solving constraints
 * Better integration technique
 * Make use of the manipulator tools to paint on fixed vertices and such